Cherry Hill Pregnancy Discrimination Lawyers

 All employers, regardless of the number of employees they employ, must comply with this law.
 However, if a breastfeeding mother employed by a company with less than fifty employees complains because she is denied accommodations, the employer can apply to the Department of Labor for an undue hardship exemption.
 To be excused from the requirements of the law, the employer must prove that providing accommodations would cause significant difficulty or expense when considered in relation to the size, financial resources, nature or structure of the employer’s business.
 Employers who apply for an exemption must comply with the law unless and until the Department of Labor grants an exemption.
 The “Break Time for Nursing Mothers” law applies to all employees paid on an hourly basis who are covered by the Fair Labor Standards Act.

 Notwithstanding any conflicting provisions of the law, women are entitled to breastfeed their children in any location in a federal building or on federal property if she and her child are authorized to be present at the location.
+The same applies to nursing mothers in New Jersey.

-Employers Benefit from Allowing Employees to Pump at Work
+Employers Benefit From Allowing Employees to Pump at Work

 Several studies have found that supporting lactation at work results in improved productivity, staff loyalty, enhanced public image of the employer, decreased absenteeism, lower healthcare costs and reduced employee turnover.